acst52/EatsMatch/README.md

 *PULL BEFORE YOU START WORKING!!
 Added a whole function?
 Taking a break?
 Time to push your work!*

-#### to facilitate pulling and pushing from the develop branch, clone the repo and checkout the develop branch as the current working branch
-git clone -b develop <repo-url>
+To facilitate pulling and pushing from the develop branch, clone the repo and checkout the develop branch as the current working branch --> git clone -b develop <repo-url>

-#### Pull changes from the develop branch before pushing
-git pull origin develop
+Pull changes from the develop branch before pushing --> git pull origin develop

-#### Push changes to your feature branch off of develop
-git checkout -b feature/my-feature develop
+Push changes to your feature branch off of develop --> git checkout -b feature/my-feature develop

-#### Make changes on your feature branch, commit them locally
+Make changes on your feature branch, commit them locally:

 git status to make sure you're on your feature branch git add . git commit -m "Added/worked on new feature" git push -u origin feature/my-feature

-#### Once your feature is ready for develop, create a merge (pull) request!
+Once your feature is ready for develop, create a merge (pull) request!
 This way, the develop branch will always contain the latest changes that have been approved by 2 teammates and merged from feature branches.
 You can do this in the terminal using [git merge develop] or directly on GitHub

 **********